Skip to main content

 • Children under 25 years of age

-1) That they live with the taxpayer or are economically dependent on him
+1) Who live with the taxpayer or are financially dependent on him

-2) That they have not obtained income greater than 8,000 euros per year during the year, excluding income exempt from personal income tax.
+2) That they have not obtained income in the year exceeding 8,000 euros per year, excluding income exempt from personal income tax.

 Coexistence